 I’ve been writing freelance for two years now, starting with Helium, then moving on to Associated Content, Constant Content, and lately, Textbroker.com.
 I’ve also written articles for my company and even submitted a few pieces to local Madison newspapers.
 The pay has been decent but nothing for which I would quit my day job.
 At this moment, I’ve made over $1400 on Associated Content, about $400 on Constant Content, and exactly $10.87 since joining Textbroker two days ago.

 Within the same day, I received my author rating of 4 stars.
-This allowed me to claim and submit articles asking for writing quality of 2-4 stars.
+This allowed me to claim and submit articles that requested a writing quality of 2-4 stars.
 The higher one’s star rating, the more one is paid per word, so it pays to submit your best writing sample.
 Currently, my pay is 1.5 cents per word.

 My first submission was accepted within 12 hours of submission and paid me $4.90 for about 400 words.
 The next day, I submitted another article, which was also quickly accepted and paid $5.88.
 I then received two DirectOrders, which is when clients request that you write for them specifically.
 I have since submitted one DirectOrder, which was then returned to me for editing.
 I re-submitted the article today.
 Should I have the latest article accepted, I will make up to $6.00 (the article is 400 words).